The varicella zoster virus that causes chickenpox is a herpes virus.

 Is there a chickenpox vaccine?

 Gone are the days when all children developed chickenpox, because there is a chickenpox vaccine.
 Prior to the vaccine, about 4 million people in the U.S. would develop the illness each year, resulting in over 10,000 hospitalizations and up to 150 deaths.
-The Centers for Disease Control recommends children get a chickenpox vaccine at 1 year old and a booster shot between 4 to 6 years of age.
+The Centers for Disease Control (CDC) recommends children get a chickenpox vaccine at 1 year old and a booster shot between 4 to 6 years of age.
 For people 13 years and older who have never had chickenpox or received the chickenpox vaccine, the CDC recommends two doses of the vaccine, at least 28 days apart.

 Chickenpox can still develop despite vaccination.